-Resource you explored Person name and job title In your own words, describe the work they do Which of their traits match your skills and interests?
-What do you want to learn more about?
+Perource you Person name and Which of their What do you Resource you explored job title In your own words, describe what do you want to learn explored Job title traits match your skills and more about? the work they do more about? interests?